Kill the Moonlight

-Kill the Moonlight is the fourth album by American rock band Spoon released on August 20, 2002 through Merge Records.
+Kill the Moonlight is the fourth studio album by American rock band Spoon released on August 20, 2002, through Merge Records.
 The album features a stripped-down, minimal sound that incorporates various different instruments such as tambourines and pianos along with an idiosyncratic production style.
-The album has gone on to receive critical acclaim with its lead single "The Way We Get By" being used in various television shows, and is regarded as Spoon's magnum opus.
+The album has gone on to receive critical acclaim with its lead single "The Way We Get By" being used in various television shows, and is regarded as one of Spoon's best albums.